JasonWatts/laterHasArrived/README.md

 ```
 Finally copy and paste the URL displayed in your terminal into a browser.

+#csv

+In order for the program to run the csv must be named "names.csv" and be formated in the following manner (last name, first name, unique-id1, unique-id2) where unique-id1 and unique-id2 are not required

 # Admin view
 If you are an administrator and would like to view the adjacency matrix, type in "/manager" at the end of the current URL.
 This will pull up the manager view of the matrix that has been updated based on surveys recieved.
 You also will have the option to download a CSV file of the results.